EU Commission proposes temporary residence rights for Ukraine refugees | Law-Order

 The European Commission on Wednesday proposed to grant temporary protection to people fleeing war in Ukraine, including a residence permit and access to employment and social welfare.

-Designed to deal with mass arrivals of displaced persons in the EU, the new legislation will provide the same level of protection in all member states.
+Over 650,000 people have fled Ukraine to neighbouring EU member states since the Russia's military invasion of Ukraine, the EU executive said.
+Designed to deal with such mass arrivals of displaced persons in the EU, the new legislation will apply in all member states, without requiring Ukrainians to go through lengthy asylum processes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)